 Organic marketing requires in-depth knowledge of the audience and platform.
 While some organic strategies like SEO optimization are complex and don’t always yield the desired results, over three-quarters of marketers say LinkedIn does provide quality organic results.

-B2B marketers use LinkedIn because there are many key decision-makers on the platform that work for target accounts.
-In addition, four out of every five users drive business decisions.
+B2B marketers use LinkedIn because there are many key decision-makers on the platform who work for target accounts.

 Companies that thoroughly fill out their business pages and actively post receive more page views.
 In addition, they also see seven times the impressions and eleven times the clicks per follower.